marcosdizn/President_Card_Game_Intelligence/README.md

 - Each network has a **unique ID** and **generation number**.
 - A user interface allows visual verification of AI decision-making.

+## Contributing
+Feel free to fork this repository and submit issues or pull requests.
+Contributions are always welcome!